TAganden/SocialMediaWeb/README.md

 NOTE:
 In the upload image part do not upload very large images.
 The design does not support large files.
-Also the image preview is not enabled hence once you browse and select a picture, you need to click upload to see the image you have created.
+Also the image preview is not enabled hence once you browse and select a picture, you need to click upload to see the image you have chosen.